 There was a time when the purpose of using a Channel EQ was to make our tracks sound as natural as possible.
 However, in the modern era, the average listener is used to their music sounding louder, crisper, brighter, punchier, and with more bass.

+This is even more important for vocals considering most listeners want a flawless singing performance (one reason you should practice with Singorama – from their site – before getting a vocal coach).
 Regardless, many of the changes are quite subtle.
 But when applied efficiently and impactful on all of the tracks, the difference can be striking.

 However, in this tutorial, we’re going to talk about EQ as it relates to guitars, acoustic, electric, and so on, in addition to how the sound can be manipulated and improved.